Dwarves and Black Elves

-Before ever there was talk of hobbits and orcs, there existed tales of dwarves, ‘dvergr’ in the language of the …
+Long before ever there was talk of hobbits and orcs, there existed tales of dwarves, Old Norse ‘dvergr’.
+Slightly confusing …

-Both races, if indeed there is a difference between the two, dwell below the ground, which may account for their dark or wan appearances.
+One thing is certain however, and that is that they dwell below ground, or sometimes inside rocks or mountains, which may account for their dark or wan appearances.

 Of the light elves, the ‘ljósálfar’, we know that they reside in the beautiful realm of Alfheim, high above Midgard and close to the homes of the gods in Vanaheim and Asgard